debamitra/debs-journal/learning-karpathy.md

 I eventually finished my "Math for Karpathy" list and started the first video , introduction to NN using micrograd.
 And wow, did it make sense now.

-The idea seems to be  that neural nets are nothing but a mathematical expression or function which maps inputs to outputs.
-We train it with example inputs and expected outputs to fit a function to the  data.
-Then use that learned function to give us predicted output for new inputs.
-Thats what I understood till now.
+The idea seems to be that neural nets are nothing but a mathematical expression or function that maps inputs to outputs.
+We train it with example inputs and expected outputs to fit a function to the data, then use that learned function to give us predicted outputs for new inputs.
+That's what I understood so far.

-I struggled with back propagation.
-What exactly was it.
+I struggled with backpropagation.
+What exactly was it?
 Karpathy manually built an expression using classes and objects where each operand was a data point.
-Then calculated the partial derivative of final output with respect to each of the nodes.
-All of these together was the gradient of the expression, And then created a loss function and generated a value.
-Now the objective became to reduce the loss by tweaking the weights and biases.Tweak in what way and why?
-Use the gradient no.s and increase or decrease the weights and biases to get an output closer and closer to the target output.
-Multiple iterations gives the desired parameterized function  which is then ready to predict outputs given new inputs.
+He then calculated the partial derivative of the final output with respect to each of the nodes.
+All of these partial derivatives together form the gradient of the expression.
+Then he created a loss function and generated a value.
+The objective became to reduce the loss by tweaking the weights and biases.
+Tweak in what way, and why?
+Use the gradient values to increase or decrease the weights and biases to get an output closer and closer to the target.
+Multiple iterations give you the desired parameterised function, which is then ready to predict outputs given new inputs.

 So that was a tiny little neural network which I am trying to understand intuitively first.
 Then more rigourously with time.

-Math, is challenging, hard to stick to over time.
+Math is challenging and hard to stick with over time.
 But I understand that even consistency doesnt have to be perfect.
-Learning can be approached as a world of exploration and knowledge building thats fun and satisfying in a particular way.
+Learning can be approached as a world of exploration and knowledge-building thats fun and satisfying in its own particular way.

 I am not "good" at math.
 But I feel happy when I am inside that world, discovering and learning slowly.